theartsdesk.com, first with arts reviews, news and interviews

 And if you're looking for that extra gift for a friend or family member, why not treat them to a theartsdesk.com gift subscription?

-six of the best
+Our classical writers choose 12 of the best

 Fresh revival with strong cast and dynamic conducting from Jakub Hrůša

 The overexposed artist with pots, frocks and comforting clichés about Britain

 Oscar-winning actor proves that he did learn something as a Cambridge art history student